6 Basic Steps to Getting Married and Living Happily Ever After

 After you’ve been serious for a while, bring up the subject of the marriage process.
 If your sweetheart reacts favorably, you’re in the clear.
 Go ahead and propose.

-You can do something grand, like hiring a plane to write in the sky, or just only getting down on one knee and asking straight out.
+You can do something grand, like hiring a plane to write in the sky, or just getting down on one knee and asking straight out.
 Don’t forget the ring.

 The proposal is another crucial step before you plunge into the full-fledged process of getting married.